Interview with William Hubert Allen

 WA: She was slow.
 We did our first op from Abingdon to — on a leaflet raid into Germany but [pause] well we got back.
 The thing was that because my father, mum we lived at a place call Sutton Courtenay which was just outside Abingdon and of course I was back at Abingdon and I said, ‘Well, I won’t be able to see you tomorrow.
 I might be away.’
 And all the aircraft, fourteen Whitleys went over our bungalow and dad said mum wouldn’t sleep until she counted fourteen back.

 MH: Right.
-Ok.
+Okay.

 WA: But [pause] well she was a, well I suppose what you’d call a medium bomber.
 Not much.
 But when we left Abingdon and got on to the Heavy Conversion on to Halies — a different aircraft.
 Four engines.
 But the Mark 1s and Mark 2s were a bit slow.
 But because the Hali was designed for Bristol radial engines she had to go, the Mark 1 and 2s had Rolls Royce and she wasn’t designed for those.
 But because the Hali couldn’t have the radial engines, the Bristols until the Battle of Britain was over because they were all wanted for the Hurricanes.
 But once the Hali got the radial engines Butch Harris, the boss of Bomber Command said, ‘Ah the Hali is now a better bomber than the Lancaster,’ and she was.
 She was a damned good aircraft.
-So, the only thing was with the Hali she was fast.
+So, the only thing was with the, the Hali she was fast.
 She was faster than the Lanc.
 When the Tail End Charlie used to say, ‘Ah, there’s a Mossie coming up.’
 A Mossie, for the listeners is a Mosquito.
 And that Mosquito aircraft was wooden but she had cannons and if we were coming, if we were damaged and the Mossie came beside us no German fighter would come within fifty miles of us because he could, that Mossie could blow him out the sky.
 And coming back the skipper always used to say to the mid-upper, ‘Make a note of the two, the marks, the letters on the aircraft so I can phone up the squadron when we get back.’

 MH: So, thinking about when you did your first operation on the Whitley.
 It was a sort of postal run for leaflets.
 How did you feel about that?
 Instead of taking cargo that would have been of more use should we say.